kuzned/stm32-swv-trace/README.md

 6. You should see messages printed in the console.

-7. You can also monitor the value of the global variable (`count` in the used code)  by clicking on 'Window -> Show View -> Live Expressions, checking the tab and entering the variable name in the 'Expression' column.
+7. You can also monitor the value of the global variable (`count` in the used code) by clicking on `Window -> Show View -> Live Expressions`, checking the tab and entering the variable name in the `Expression` column.

 8. Press the Suspend button on the Toolbar to pause the program and the Terminate button to exit the Debug perspective.